Strung Together Banner Image of participants

 Music Workshops

+Workshops offered throughout the weekend .
 Learn new skills from some of New England's top players and performers.
-This year's workshops include:
+Past Strung Together workshops have included:

 Jam Sessions